 Update: The Chrome changes described below were deferred by Google due to the coronavirus pandemic.
-They are now expected on 14 July 2020, with enforcement enabled for Chrome versions 80 and up.
+They went into effect on 14 July 2020, with enforcement enabled for Chrome versions 80 and up.

 Our preparations for Chrome 80